-Day 1 (Thursday 2020)
+Day 1 (Thursday 2023)

-Windhoek to Eastern Etosha National Park via Okoniima
+Windhoek to Southern Etosha National Park via Okonjima

-This morning Ultimate Safaris will collect you from your various accommodation establishments or from the Windhoek International Airport (assuming you land before 07h00).
+This morning Ultimate Safaris will collect you from your various accommodation establishments or from Windhoek International Airport (assuming you land before 07h00).
 You then depart Windhoek in your safari vehicle with your private guide and set off on your journey.

-On your way to Onguma Tree Tops you will visit the Okonjima's AfriCat Day Centre, a wonderful highlight with which to start your safari.
+On your way to the Ongava Private Reserve you will visit the Okonjima's AfriCat Day Centre, a wonderful highlight with which to start your safari.
 Okonjima is home to the AfriCat Foundation, a wildlife sanctuary which focuses on the research and rehabilitation of Africa's big cats, especially injured or captured leopard and cheetah.
-You will arrive in time to embark on an exciting and informative game drive and tour of the centre.
+You will arrive in time to embark on an exciting and informative game drive and tour of the center.
 Here you will learn about the function and vision of the AfriCat Foundation and will also get to meet some of the Foundation's special captive carnivore ambassadors.